cbstodd/colinstodd-com-jekyll/_posts/code/2018-10-11-how-to-install-materialize-css-in-angular.md

 I've recently been playing with <a href="http://materializecss.com/" target="_blank" rel="noopener">Materailize CSS</a>, and It's beautiful.
 Here's how you install it in Angular.

-1. Once you've created your project, open up your terminal and run:
+1.Once you've created your project, open up your terminal and run:
 `npm i materialize-css jquery --save`

 This installs <a href="http://materializecss.com/" target="_blank" rel="noopener">Materailize CSS</a> and <a href="https://jquery.com/" target="_blank" rel="noopener">jQuery</a>.

-2. Open up your `angular.json` file and add the style and scripts.
+2.Open up your `angular.json` file and add the style and scripts.

 ```json